UHDanke/gd_docs/docs/triggers/area/area_triggers.md

 ## Virtual Effects

-Unlike their non-Area versions, the effects of Area triggers are virtual \- the effect is temporary and is undone when the trigger is stopped.
+Unlike their non-Area versions, the effects of Area triggers are transient \- the effect is temporary and is undone when the trigger is stopped.
 Area effects are recalculated every game tick, 240 times per second.

 Non-Area Move, Rotate and Scaling effects use the real position of the objects.